Spencer Steer Player Props: Reds vs. Cubs

 Cubs Pitching Rankings (2022)

-- The Cubs had a 4.01 team ERA that ranked 20th across all MLB pitching staffs.
+- The Cubs' 4.01 team ERA ranked 20th among all league pitching staffs.

-- Cubs pitchers combined to give up 207 total home runs at a clip of 1.3 per game (third-most in the league).
+- Cubs pitchers combined to surrender 207 total home runs at a rate of 1.3 per game (third-most in the league).

-- The 33-year-old lefty started and threw three innings when he last appeared Saturday, Oct.
-1 against the Cincinnati Reds.
+- The 25-year-old right-hander last appeared Monday, Oct.
+3 against the Cincinnati Reds, when he started and went six innings.

 © 2023 Data Skrive.
 All rights reserved.